 Today, Magenta is often used in advertising and branding to make a bold and eye-catching look.
 At the same time, Pink is a popular choice for design and fashion, adding a soft touch to any space or outfit.

 Indeed, all colors find their place within the spectrum, coexisting harmoniously as frequencies of light.
-This beautiful interplay of colors aligns with the principles of the Yin-Yang polarity theory.
-This suggests that opposing color vibrations strive to find balance, creating a symphony of light that is both enlightening and awe-inspiring.
+This beautiful interplay of colors aligns with the principles of the Yin-Yang polarity theory, which suggests that opposing color vibrations strive to find balance.
+This creates a symphony of light that is both enlightening and awe-inspiring.

-To sum up, the colors we perceive are all creations of the mind in response to light.
+In summary, the colors we perceive are creations of the mind in response to light.
 They result from the way sunlight interacts with and reflects off an object.
-Scientifically, the process is much more complex, and we discuss it in more detail in our virtual classes.
+While the scientific process is much more complex, we delve deeper into these concepts in our virtual classes.

-This is the essence of The Spectrahue Method and Lumalight.
+This article embodies the core principles of The Spectrahue Method and Lumalight, reflecting the mission of our website.

-Here’s other links on this journey: Light in Time, Red, Orange, Yellow, Green, Sky Blue, Indigo, and Violet.
+Experience more: Light in Time, Red, Orange, Yellow, Green, Sky Blue, Indigo, Violet.

 © 2019 Spectrahue Light & Sound Inc. All rights reserved.
 No medical claims are made or implied.
 The opinions expressed are based solely on the author’s viewpoint and studies.
 This material is for informational purposes only.